NevinAF/bga-ts-template/README.md

 ### `--vscode-extension-pack`

 Board Game Arena explicitly recommends using Visual Studio Code for development.
-Given that, there is also an option provides to set up the settings for Visual Studio Code.
+In addition, they recommend a set of extensions that help get autocompletion and static compiling.
+All of these extensions can be installed with one click using the [BGA Extension Pack](https://marketplace.visualstudio.com/items?itemName=NevinFoster.bga-extension-pack).

+Based on those extensions, this option automatically generates settings and configs needed to set up ALL intellisense in php, json, and *.tpl (Smarty html).

 This will add a `.vscode` folder with a few files based on the configuration options:

 - `settings.json`.
 Settings for the project include:
-	- `intelephense` extension settings for the auto included shared code and php version.
+	- [PHP Intelephense](https://marketplace.visualstudio.com/items?itemName=bmewburn.vscode-intelephense-client) extension settings for the auto included shared code and php version.
 	- Enables `emmet` syntax for `*.tpl` files.
 	- `json.schemas` settings for all bga-specific files.
 - `sftp.json`.
-All settings for the SFTP excluding the username and password.
+All settings for the [SFTP](https://marketplace.visualstudio.com/items?itemName=Natizyskunk.sftp) extension excluding the username and password.
 Not that this is set up to upload files that are built unlike the default settings which only upload when a files is saved from within the editor.
 - `php.json`.
 All snippets recommended by bga for php development.

 All settings are constructive and will not override/replace any existing settings. *Comments are not preserved in these files*.